symsoph/cse15l-lab-reports/week6-lab3.md

 ./travel_guides/berlitz2/Bahamas-WhatToDo.txt
 ./travel_guides/berlitz2/Bahamas-WhereToGo.txt
 ```
-Here `find` looks at a directory called non-fiction within the written_2/ directory (the current working directory) and returns matches of .txt files with Bahamas in the name. `iname` means not case-sensitive so if there was a file with lowercase "Bahamas", it would also be returned.
+Here `find` looks at a directory called non-fiction within the `written_2` (the current working directory) and returns matches of `.txt` files with Bahamas in the name. `iname` means not case-sensitive so if there was a file with lowercase "Bahamas", it would also be returned.

 This could be useful for someone who doesn't exactly know a file name.